FAQ: What's the Best Way to Use the Valuentum Process?

 First and foremost, firms in our Best Ideas portfolio should be considered our best ideas at any point in time.
 The Best Ideas portfolio can always be found on page 8 of our monthly Best Ideas Newsletter.
 Firms in our Dividend Growth portfolio should be considered our best dividend growth ideas at any point in time.
 The Dividend Growth portfolio can always be found on page 5 of our monthly Dividend Growth Newsletter.

 Though the time frame varies depending on each idea, we expect our best ideas to work out over a 12-24 month time horizon (on average) -- any shorter than that is mostly luck, in our view.
 We tend to add firms to our Best Ideas portfolio when they register a 9 or 10 on our Valuentum Buying Index (VBI) and tend to remove firms from our Best Ideas portfolio when they register a 1 or 2 on our VBI.
+You'll notice that we have a qualitative overlay in the portfolio, which is necessary and similar in thinking as if you were to imagine a value investor not adding every undervalued stock to his/her portfolio.
+There are always tactical and sector weighting considerations in any portfolio construction.

-After adding firms to our Best Ideas portfolio, we may tactically trade around these positions when they have VBI ratings between 3 and 8 depending on the size of their weighting in our portfolio or the attractiveness of them relative to other opportunities (a score of 3 through 8 is typically equivalent to a 'we'd hold').
+After adding firms to our Best Ideas portfolio, we may tactically trade around these positions when they have VBI ratings between 3 and 8 depending on the size of their weighting in our portfolio or their attractiveness relative to other opportunities (a score of 3 through 8 is typically equivalent to a 'we'd hold').
 We tend to remove firms from our Best Ideas portfolio when they register a 1 or 2 on our process.
 Importantly, however, firms in our Best Ideas portfolio, which have generally registered a 9 or 10 on our scale when we added them, should be considered our best ideas at any point in time.

 Though eBay may register a lower VBI rating in a subsequent update, we would still view it as one of our best ideas, as it is a holding in our Best Ideas portfolio (it has never flashed a 'We'd Sell' signal, 1 or 2).
-Obviously, there have been more straight-forward opportunities in our Best Ideas portfolio, especially in the case of EDAC Tech (EDAC), which has tripled since we added it to the portfolio (never registering below a 9 along the way).
+Obviously, there have been more straight-forward opportunities in our Best Ideas portfolio, especially in the case of EDAC Tech (EDAC), which had tripled since we added it to the portfolio (never registering below a 9 along the way).
 The VBI ratings on our most recent 16-page reports, downloadable directly from our website, reflect our current opinion on the company.

 Illustrative Examples of Other Firms in our Best Ideas Portfolio